Cumulative hospital-level antibiogram

-Health service organisations need to monitor antimicrobial use and resistance as a part of the National Safety and Quality Health Service Standards.
+Health service organisations need to monitor antimicrobial use and resistance as a part of the NSHQHS Standards (2nd ed.)
+Preventing and Controlling Healthcare-Associated Infection Standard.

 Using hospital-level antibiograms

 An action of the second edition NSQHS Standards requires the monitoring, assessment and use of surveillance data to reduce the risks associated with healthcare-associated infections and support antimicrobial prescribing.
 Health service organisations may use cumulative hospital-level antibiograms as part of this process.

 Antibiograms are tables of antimicrobial susceptibilities compiled according to a certain set of standards.
 Antibiograms are an aid that can support antimicrobial stewardship programs in the development of local treatment guidelines and formulary management.
 Due to the complexity of antibiogram development and interpretation, the provision of antibiograms and use for clinical purposes should ideally be governed and supported by local microbiology and/or infectious diseases clinicians as part of an antimicrobial stewardship program.

 The Commission supports a standardised approach to the development of antibiograms at the hospital level, in conjunction with the relevant clinical specialists.